account_circleRecruiting

 18 - N/A

-• - Participant age >= 18 years old with solid tumor and at least 1 evaluable lesion as per Response Evaluation Criteria in Solid Tumors, Version 1.1 (RECIST 1.1)
+- At least one measurable lesion that would qualify as target lesion by Response Evaluation Criteria in Solid Tumors, Version 1.1 (RECIST 1.1).

 - Homozygous MTAP-deletion identified through molecular testing from a locally certified laboratory.